 To close a study:

-If the review of your study is to be ceded to an external institution's IRB, a reliance agreement between the institutions must be executed and the OSU IRB must maintain current protocol records for the study.
+If the IRB review of a non-exempt* study is to be ceded to an external institution's IRB, a reliance agreement between the institutions must be executed and the OSU IRB must maintain current protocol records for the study.

 To request that OSU rely on an external institution's IRB review:

 *If a study is determined to be exempt by either OSU or the external institution's IRB, OSU will not enter into a reliance agreement.
 In this case, each institution will need to perform their own IRB review or issue an exempt determination.